JeloydD/calculator/README.md

-# Calculator written in Java using netbeans IDE
+# Calculator written in Java using Netbeans IDE

 DESCRIPTION